vrm-c/vrm.dev/content/en/docs/univrm/humanoid/humanoid_overview.md

 VRM humanoid is compatible with the motion of MotionCapture's FK (Forward Kinematics).

-The motion for one frame has the following information:
+The motion for one frame has the information described below:

 * The Translation for Hips bone
 * The Rotation for each bone